kalisi97/restaurant_webapp/backend/README.md

 [Ring](https://github.com/ring-clojure/ring) - a Clojure web applications library.
 Allows web applications to be constructed of modular components that can be shared among a variety of applications, web servers, and web frameworks.

-[Compojure](https://github.com/weavejester/compojure) - a small routing library for Ring..
+[Compojure](https://github.com/weavejester/compojure) - a small routing library for Ring.

 [Korma](https://github.com/korma/Korma) - one of the most popular SQL tool for Clojure.